GreptimeTeam/docs/docs/nightly/en/user-guide/operations/region-failover.md

 ### The read amplification

 The data belonging to a specific region consists of data files plus data in the WAL (typically `WAL[LastCheckpoint...Latest]`).
-The failover of a specific region from a crashed datanode to another datanode only requires reading the WAL data to reconstruct the memory state, which is called region replaying.
+The failover of a specific region only requires reading the region's WAL data to reconstruct the memory state, which is called region replaying.
 However, If multiple regions share a single topic, replaying data for a specific region from the topic requires filtering out unrelated data (i.e., data from other regions). **This means replaying data for a specific region from the topic requires reading more data than the actual size of the region's data in the topic, a phenomenon known as read amplification**.

 Although multiple regions share the same topic, allowing the Datanode to support more regions, the cost of this approach is read amplification during WAL replay.